iterative/dvc.org/static/docs/commands-reference/init.md

 # init

-This command initializes a DVC environment in a local Git repository.
+This command initializes a DVC project on a Git repository where you're working from.

 ## Synopsis